JohnSnowLabs/spark-nlp/docs/_posts/bunyamin-polat/2022-10-25-legner_indian_court_preamble_en.md

 model = pipeline.fit(spark.createDataFrame([[""]]).toDF("text"))

-data = spark.createDataFrame([[""""""In The High Court Of Judicature At Madras
+data = spark.createDataFrame([["""In The High Court Of Judicature At Madras

                 Dated:  31/05/2006